Council Tax Reduction Scheme

 If you currently receive Council Tax Reduction

-If you do not receive Council Tax Reduction but want to apply as your earnings have changed
+If you do not receive Council Tax Reduction but want to apply

-Apply using our online benefit claim and calculator.
-This will tell you if you're eligible and estimate how much council tax reduction you'd get.
+If you do not receive Council Tax Reduction, but think you may qualify, apply using our online benefit claim and calculator.
+This will tell you if you're eligible and estimate how much Council Tax Reduction you'd get.

-We can also provide a telephone assisted application, contact us to make an appointment.
+If you're unable to claim online we can also provide a telephone assisted application, contact us to make an appointment.

-Council Tax Reduction Schemes are individual to each council and are reviewed every year.
+Council Tax Reduction schemes are individual to each council and are reviewed every year.

 Who can apply